GradleUp/gradleup.github.io/docs/community/team.md

 ## Contact the Team

-For now, we use DMs on the Kotlin Foundation or the Gradle Community Slack.
+For now, we use DMs on the Kotlinlang Slack, or the Gradle Community Slack.
 Public communication channels are to be established soon.